zuanming/secondrepo/readme.md

 The charts and data are updated daily for users to obtain the most current information, and the charts will automatically retrieve the latest data upon loading.

-Users will be able to search more than once i.e. they are able to search for data in another country after having already searched for one.
+Users will be able to search more than once, i.e. they can search for data in another country after having already searched for one.

-The circles on the map also has a popup when the mouse hovers over it.
+The circles on the map each have a popup when the mouse hovers over it.
 The same statistics will be shown in the popup, so users can quickly pan and zoom to view the situation in other countries.

 ## Technologies Used
-The following programming languages and tools were used in to build the website:
+The following programming languages and tools were used to build the website:
 * HTML 5
 * CSS
 * JavaScript
-* Bootstrap v4.4 toolkit to organise the elements in the page
+* Bootstrap v4.4 toolkit to organize the elements in the page
 * jQuery library for DOM manipulation
 * COVID-19 APIs for retrieving up-to-date data
 * Leaflet for map display and interactions